jnschrag/wp-slider/README.md

 - [ ] Custom CSS styling
 - [ ] Specify background position
 - [ ] Include Featured item in menu
+- [ ] Include on only front page or all pages